bigdadongit/Sentiment-Analyser/README.md

 Automatically redeploys on every push to main

-Model is auto-trained on first run if not found
+Model auto-trains if not found (no manual setup)

-📌 Future Improvements
+📌 Future Enhancements

 Neutral sentiment classification

-CSV-based batch sentiment analysis
+CSV upload for batch analysis

 Word cloud visualization

 REST API using FastAPI

+⭐ Support
-⭐ If you like this project

-Give it a ⭐ — it helps a lot!
+If you like this project, consider giving it a ⭐

-For questions or collaboration, please contact through your institution.

----

-**Note**: This is an academic project demonstrating NLP and ML concepts for sentiment analysis.
+It really helps!